Would you consider your life stretched to the limit?

 |About the Contributor(s)||Lisa Harper

-Lisa Harper is a gifted communicator whose writing and speaking overflows with colorful, pop-culture references that connect the dots between the Bible era and modern life.
-For six years Lisa was the national women’s ministry director at Focus on the Family, followed by six years as the women’s ministry director at a large church.
-The author of nine books, with a Masters of Theological Studies from Covenant Seminary, Lisa is a featured speaker with Women of Faith®.
+Lisa Harper is a hilarious storyteller and theological scholar—a gifted communicator whose writing and speaking overflows with colorful, pop-culture references that connect the dots between the Bible era and modern life.
+Her God-given ability to not merely teach the Word but package it in a way that stirs the heart and calls to action is incomparable.
+For six years Lisa served as the director of Focus on the Family's national women's ministry where she created the popular Renewing the Heart conferences.
+The next six years foundher serving on the local level as the women's ministry director at a large church in Nashville.
+As the author of nine books, and a Masters of Theological Studies with honors from Covenant Seminary, she is now a sought-after Bible teacher and speaker currently featured on the Women of Faith®< sup> tour.

 |Release Date||Sep 3, 2013|